AutodeskGames/stingray-docs/source/stingray_help/playtesting/connecting_to_remote/connections.md

 ## Platform-specific settings

 <dl>
-<dt>Copy All Game Data to Device when Project is Run</dt>
+<dt>Compile and install bundled game data on run project</dt>
 <dd>For iOS and Android targets only.
 When this check box is selected, and you run your project on this device, your project data is saved on the device.
 The next time you start the Stingray engine app on the device, you can choose whether to wait for a connection from the Stingray Editor, or start up in an offline, standalone mode using the last set of project data saved to the device.</dd>
 </dl>

->	**Note**: In order to connect to a remote device for mirroring or running your project, you also need to do some additional setup tasks specific to each platform.
-See the other topics in this section for details.
+>	**Note**: In order to connect to a remote device for mirroring or running your project, you also need to do some additional setup tasks specific to each platform, like installing software requirements.
+See the page for your device under ~{ Getting Started }~.

 >	**Connecting to a remote PC is currently not supported.**

-## Mirroring the viewport
+## Mirror the viewport

 To make your device mirror the Stingray Editor viewport: